swiftlang/swift-org-website/getting-started/swiftui/index.md

 In this tutorial you’re going to use Swift and SwiftUI to build a small app to recommend fun new activities to users.
 Along the way you’ll meet several of the basic components of a SwiftUI app, including text, images, buttons, shapes, stacks, and program state.

 To get started, you’ll need to [download Xcode from the Mac App Store](https://apps.apple.com/app/xcode/id497799835?mt=12).
-It’s free, and comes with all the tools you need to follow this tutorial.
+It’s free, and comes with Swift and all the other tools you need to follow this tutorial.

 Go ahead and launch Xcode once it’s installed, then select Create a new Xcode Project.
 Select the iOS tab at the top, then select the App template and press Next.